 Event Signals

-Actions like email opens, meeting notes, or CRM updates that trigger an AI response or recommendation.
+Actions like email opens, meeting acceptances, or document views that trigger intelligent AI responses.

 Execution Loop

-The continuous cycle of observe → reason → act that defines agentic CRM behavior.
+The continuous cycle of observe → reason → act that drives an AI-native CRM's operational flow.

 Follow-Up Automation